runjvm/os-notes/concurrency/concepts.md

 Low level atomicity is accomplished by hardware lock.
 At a high level, critical section's ME can be guaranteed by a mutex lock, or a semaphore, or some other lock-free approaches such as compare-and-swap.
 Low level atomicity is more lightweight than a high-level lock, because a high-level lock often requires thread operation.

 In some context, atomic opration implies lock-free.
-For example, in HotSpot VM's context, the lightweight lock is called "aquired by atomic operation" sometimes.
+For example, in HotSpot VM's context, the lightweight lock is sometimes referred to as "aquired by atomic operation" .

 ## Hardware Atomicity
 Low level ME can be provided by memory or CPU, because once at a really low level, two accesses to the same memory location cannot really happen "at the same time".
 High level ME is built upon low level ME.
 A cpu can use its own machanism to ensure atomicity of an instruction, it may also uses supports from RAM, such as dual-port RAM.
 A DPRAM set an internal flag when CPU1 issuses an atomic operation.
 If CPU2 issues an operation to the same location, DPRAM issues a BUSY interrupt.